minhlgdo/minhlgdo/README.md

 - ⚡ Fun fact: ...
 -->
 - 😄 I was born and raised in Hanoi, Vietnam 🇻🇳
-- 🌱 I'm a rising CSE senior at [Seoul National University](https://en.snu.ac.kr/), South Korea 👩‍💻🇰🇷
+- 🌱 I'm a recent CSE graduate from [Seoul National University](https://en.snu.ac.kr/), South Korea 👩‍💻🇰🇷
 - ⚡ I'm interested in the field of Data Visualization and Human-Computer Interaction
+- 💬 I can speak English, 한국어, and Vietnamese! :D